AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 console.log("CCEverywhere loaded", window.CCEverywhere);
 ```

+&lt;!-- Inline Alert --&gt;
 <InlineAlert variant="info" slots="text1" />

-There are several ways to import `CCEverywhere.js`: for more information, please refer to the [Quickstart Guide](../quickstart/index.md).
+There are several ways to import `CCEverywhere.js`: for more information, please refer to the [Quickstart Guide](../quickstart/).

 When the Embed SDK is imported, a `CCEverywhere` object is globally available and must be **initialized**.
 There are two sets of parameters that you can pass as option objects: